 Source: U.S. Department of Education, IPEDS Student Financial Aid Survey

-Minnesota students and families received almost $3.3 billion in financial aid during the 2012-2013 academic year to help pay for college.
+Minnesota students and families annually receive over $3 billion in financial aid to help pay for college.
 The money comes from the state of Minnesota and the federal government, colleges, and private sources.
 There also are tax benefits and deductions that make what families have to pay more manageable.

 The net price estimates how much it might really cost to attend a particular college depending on family income and subtracting any federal, state and institutional aid undergraduate students may receive.
 Use the U.S. Department of Education's College Navigator tool to explore colleges across the nation and to help gauge how much college may cost your family at the school of your choosing.
 You can also use our financial aid estimator for Minnesota colleges.